scattering-ai/MLDrop/README.md

 pip install --upgrade mldrop_client
 ```

-2) Create an account for FREE [here](https://www.scattering.ai/signup?utm_source=github) and get the access token from your email.
+2) [Create an account here](https://www.scattering.ai/signup?utm_source=github) and get the access token from your email.

 ## Usage
 1) Load your PyTorch model and deploy it to MLDrop (see full example [here](examples/hello_world.py)):